 One of the most emblematic supplies of the Peruvian highlands, especially in Cusco is the Cuy.

-The guinea pig is a very important food for the realization of this dish.
+One of the most important ingredients to make this dish is the guinea pig.
 First it must be totally clean to be able to introduce it in boiling water.
 Then season with all the condiments and finally placed in an oven for preparation.

 This typical food can be accompanied with rice, potatoes, creole salad and fried yuquitas.
 Do not forget that to drink you can choose chicha de jora or morada, typical Peruvian drinks.